andrewchu16/pantry-app/README.md

 ## How to run it
 1. Install the `requirements.txt` python packages.
 2. Go into the src directory.
 3. Run `flask --app pantry-app init-db`.
+This will initialize or reset the user database.
 4. Run `flask --app pantry-app run`.

 ## Inspiration